ibexa/documentation-developer/docs/api/graphql.md

 Use the singular field to query a single Content item, and the plural to get a whole `Connection` (a list of Content items that supports pagination).

-You can request additional content information such as the Section or Objects States, available under the `_info` field.
+You can request additional content information such as the Section or Objects states, available under the `_info` field.

 You can also query Content Type and Content Type group information through the `_info` and `_types` fields.